mpchenette/obd-4682-v/README.md

       - pytest tests/ <!-- (remove add max float if it appears) -->
    - @vscode
       - "where can I find the setting to enable next edit suggestions?"
-1. Public Code Block
+1. Copilot Extensions

+### Advanced Prompt Engineering
 1. Next Edit Suggestions
    - classic Point to Point3D example
-      - (rememebr print method and list points in comment. add z as the trigger)
+      - (remember print method and list points in comment. add z as the trigger)

 1. Code Review(s)
+   - While we could ask for review in the Chat window, dedicated review is better.
    1. Highlight + Right Click
       - `sql.py`
    1. Code Review